mayank-goyal09/olympic-legacy-1976-2008/README.md

-# 🏅 The Psychology of Olympic Glory: Decoding 32 Years of Excellence (1976-2008)
+# 🏅 The Science of Olympic Glory: Decoding 32 Years of Excellence (1976-2008)

 > **"Champions aren't born.
 They're forged through resilience, strategy, and the relentless pursuit of excellence."**
 > — *An exploration of what separates the best from the rest*